LuxoftAKutsan/sdl_evolution/proposals/nnnn-low-level-non-rpc-services.md

 Adding additional custom service support with plugin extensible system will provide ability for seamless integration of proprietary features using SmartDeviceLink for OEM producers

-OEM provider can use raw data exchange for custom services, but SDLP (SmartDeviceink Protocol) is better.
-Benefits of SDLP usage described below.
+OEM provider can use raw data exchange for custom services, but SDLP (SmartDeviceLink Protocol) is better.
+Benefits of SDLP usage are listed below.

 SDLP guarantees:
  - Messages uniqueness
- - Delivery guaratee
+ - Messages delivery
- - Keep connection/session alive (heart beat)
+ - Keeping connection/session alive (heart beat)
  - Session multiplexing
  - Malformed messages filtering
  - Messages encryption

 ### Motivation for application developers

-SDL should provide ability to use only [SmartDeviceink Protocol](https://github.com/smartdevicelink/protocol_spec) as protocol for data transfer.
+SDL should provide the ability to use only [SmartDeviceink Protocol](https://github.com/smartdevicelink/protocol_spec) as protocol for data transfer.

 SDL should provide RESTfull API for in-car resources that will be used by web applications that will connect to SDL via cloud transport adapter.